Augustus (title): Holy Roman Empire

 Charlemagne used the title serenissimus Augustus as a prefix to his titles.
 The style assumed by Otto I was imperator Augustus.
 The relative simplicity of the style and absence of any mention of Rome was in deference to Byzantium (although he would briefly use the title imperator Augustus Romanorum ac Francorum (Emperor-Augustus of the Romans and Franks) in 966), which would soon reach the medieval apex of its power.
 By the 12th century, the standard style of the Emperor had become Dei gratia Romanorum imperator semper Augustus (By the grace of God, Emperor of the Romans, ever Augustus) and would remain so until at least the 16th century.

-The formula of semper Augustus ("ever exalted") when translated into German in the late period of the Holy Roman Empire was not rendered literally, but as allzeit Mehrer des Reiches ("ever Increaser of the Realm"), from the transitive verbal meaning of augere "to augment, increase".
+The formula of semper Augustus ("ever exalted") when translated into German in the late period of the Holy Roman Empire was not rendered literally, but as allen Zeiten Merer des Reichs or allzeit Mehrer des Reiches ("ever Increaser of the Reich"), from the transitive verbal meaning of augere "to augment, increase".

 Brian Boru

 The Irish High King Brian Boru (c.
-941 – 1014) was described in the Annals of Ulster as ardrí Gaidhel Erenn & Gall & Bretan, August iartair tuaiscirt Eorpa uile ("High King of the Gaels of Ireland, the Norsemen and the Britons, Augustus of the whole of north-west Europe"), the only Irish king to receive that distinction.
+941 – 1014) was described in the Annals of Ulster as ardrí Gaidhel Erenn & Gall & Bretan, August iartair tuaiscirt Eorpa uile (lit.
+'High King of the Gaels of Ireland, the Norsemen and the Britons, Augustus of the whole of north-west Europe'), the only Irish king to receive that distinction.